Apple Spinach Farro Salad

 - Apple.
 Grab your favorite super juicy apple to add natural sweetness.
 We like pink lady or Honeycrisp apples best.
 Chop the apple into small bite-sized pieces instead of slices, if preferred.

 - Pecans.
 For the perfect, nutty crunch.
-Or use another favorite nut – almonds, walnuts or pistachios would be great options.

 - Dried cranberries.
 The chewy sweetness is SO delicious in every bite.
 Use craisins or dried cherries, if that’s what you have.

 - Green onions.
 A nice savory balance to the sweetness of the apples and cranberries.
+Red onion or shallots can stand in for a stronger punch.

 - Parsley.
 Fresh herbs always add that something special to any dish.
+Fresh basil or mint would also add a fun, herbaceous note depending on the flavor direction you want.

 - Feta.
 The creamy, salty flavor feta gives to the salad is absolutely fabulous.
 You can also use goat cheese for a little more tang, or even gorgonzola or blue cheese crumbles.
 Omit to keep this recipe dairy free and vegan.